How can it be so hard to help a baby sleep?

 Whatever happened during the night, make sure you and your baby get out in day light as early as possible in the morning, every single morning.

 Forget the fancy routine you’re failing to follow …

 Just get out there early.
 Before 9.30 if possible.

-The natural day light is absolutely essential for baby’s circadian rhythm which sounds fancy but is basically how all us animals know whether it’s day or night and get into a regular sleep pattern.
+That first blast of natural day light is absolutely essential for our baby’s circadian rhythm which sounds fancy but is basically how all animals know whether it’s day or night and get into a regular sleep pattern.

 4. Find A Simple Daily Rhythm